Jeanie MacPherson

-Abbie Jean MacPherson (May 18, 1886 – August 26, 1946) was an American silent actress, writer, and director.
-MacPherson worked as a theater and film actress before becoming a screenwriter for Cecil B. DeMille.
-She was a pioneer for women in the film industry.
-She worked with D. W. Griffith and Cecil B. DeMille, two of the foremost filmmakers of the time.
+Abbie Jean MacPherson (May 18, 1886 – August 26, 1946) was an American silent actress, writer and director.
+She is known for her collaborations with directors D. W. Griffith and Cecil B. DeMille, and was a founding member of the Academy of Motion Picture Arts and Sciences.

 Early life

-Abbie Jean MacPherson was born in Boston, Massachusetts to a wealthy family of Spanish, Scottish, and French descent.
+Abbie Jean MacPherson was born in Boston, Massachusetts to a wealthy family of European (Spanish, Scottish and French) descent.
 Her parents were John S. MacPherson and Evangeline C. Tomlinson.
-As a teenager, she was sent to Mademoiselle DeJacque's school in Paris, but soon returned to the United States when her family could no longer afford the fees.
+As a teenager, she was sent to Mademoiselle DeJacque's school in Paris, but returned to the United States when her family could no longer afford the fees.

-In the United States, MacPherson finished her degree at the Kenwood Institute in Chicago as she started her career as a dancer and stage performer.
+MacPherson earned a degree from the Kenwood Institute in Chicago and began working as a dancer and stage performer.
 MacPherson began her theatrical career as part of the chorus in the Chicago Opera House.
-Over the next few years, she took singing lessons and any theater-related jobs she could find.
-She soon became interested in film.
+Over the next few years, she took singing lessons and worked several theater-related jobs.